abhididdigi/abhididdigi.github.io/_posts/2012-03-01-dynamic-rule-base-generation-order-guide.md

 ```

-Note: This might be a performance killer because of the onSubmit heavy lifting done.
+**Note:** This might be a performance killer because of the heavy lifting done by `onSubmit`.

-As you can see I had hardcoded the values in the script include, you can as well pass the values from the onSubmit script.
+As you can see, I had hardcoded the values in the script include.
+You can also pass the values from the `onSubmit` script.

 ***Acknowledgments***:
 Loyola Ignatius- For the Idea of the Dynamic Order Guide Creation.